 Understand auto-save feature

-• what data has to be saved.
+• what data needs to be saved.

 • in which file format.

-• select the node (mouse click)
+1. Select the node (mouse click)

-• open the I/O tab in the information area of the Workflow Creator
+2. Open the I/O tab in the information area of the Workflow Creator

-• check or uncheck auto-save property for the desired output
+3. Check or uncheck auto-save property for the desired output

 Auto-save property